anton-dergunov/mlx/week2/README.md

 - Cross encoder
 - Add data to vector database
 - TD-IDF baseline
+- Important fix: introduce sampling of negatives instead of sampling queries for validation

 Questions:
 - How do you define the batch size?